 v.
 License for operations within the Solid Minerals Sector.
 Obtained from the Ministry of Mines and Steel Development.

-From the above, it is safe to conclude that foreign companies cannot operate business (online or offline) in Nigeria, without being incorporated in Nigeria.
+From the above, it is safe to conclude that foreign companies cannot operate the business (online or offline) in Nigeria, without being incorporated in Nigeria.
 Certain unregistered foreign companies may however operate in Nigeria provided they meet the requirements provided by Sections 78 and 80 of the Companies and Allied Matters Act, 2020.

-As regulations for doing business within Nigeria continues to evolve, it is important for entities or individuals seeking access to the Nigerian market, to seek adequate and up to date information on the legal checklists to be considered before operating within Nigeria.
+As regulations for doing business within Nigeria continues to evolve, it is important for entities or individuals seeking access to the Nigerian market, to seek adequate and up-to-date information on the legal checklists to be considered before operating within Nigeria.

 If you need help with the above, we would be willing to assist you.
 You may reach out to us HERE or send an email to email@example.com.